Drawing the Ethical Line on Weaponized Deep Learning Research

 I will respect the privacy of humans for their personal data are not disclosed to AI systems so that the world may know.

 I will consider the impact of my work on fairness both in perpetuating historical biases, which is caused by the blind extrapolation from past data to future predictions, and in creating new conditions that increase economic or other inequality.

 My AI will prevent harm whenever it can, for prevention is preferable to cure.

 My AI will seek to collaborate with people for the greater good, rather than usurp the human role and supplant them.

-The A.I. community now has a growing activism against any A.I. research that is related to weaponized A.I.
+The A.I. community now has growing activism against any A.I. research that is related to weaponized A.I.
 Researchers have threatened to boycott KAIST (a South Korean university) for their AI work with a military contractor.
-KAIST however has quickly responded with this threat with following argument:
+KAIST, however, has quickly responded with this threat with the following argument:

 [the research lab had] no intention to engage in development of lethal autonomous weapons systems and killer robots.

 the research lab would instead be using artificial intelligence for navigating large unmanned underseas vehicles, training ‘smart’ aircraft, recognising and tracking objects and “AI-based command and decision systems”.

 The problem with the KAIST argument is that it does not explicitly avoid offensive weaponry.
 Although the boundaries between a defensive weapon and an offensive weapon can be blurry, I would expect that it should be the responsibility of every AI researcher to explain the offensive capabilities of their research.
 It should not be for outsiders to figure this one out.